mrocklin/thesis/pattern.md

     return term.args[0].args[0]  # unpack both `log` and `exp`
 ~~~~~~~~~~

-However, this method of solution does simultaneously require the understanding of both the underlying mathematics and the particular data structures within the computer algebra system.
+However, this method of solution does simultaneously require the understanding of both the mathematics and the particular data structures within the computer algebra system.
 This approach has two flaws.

 1. It restricts the development pool to simultaneous experts in mathematics and in the particular computer algebra system.
 2. The solution is only valuable within this particular computer algebra system.
 It will need to be rewritten for future software solutions.